Resource Center: Novel Coronavirus (COVID-19)

 Here are some updates:

-The President of the United States has declared a PUBLIC HEALTH EMERGENCY in response to the spread of the COVID-19 virus and the Governor of the State of Arizona had declared a PUBLIC HEALTH EMERGENCY throughout the state.
+The President of the United States has declared a PUBLIC HEALTH EMERGENCY in response to the spread of the COVID-19 virus.

-USCIS WILL ACCEPT REPRODUCED SIGNATURES.
-USCIS announced that, due to the ongoing COVID-19 National Emergency, they will accept all benefit forms and documents with reproduced (scanned, faxed, photocopied, or similarly reproduced) original signatures.
-For forms that require an original “wet” signature, USCIS will accept electronically reproduced original signatures for the duration of the National Emergency.
+USCIS IS ACCEPTING REPRODUCED SIGNATURES.
+Due to the ongoing COVID-19 National Emergency, USCIS is accepting all benefit forms and documents with reproduced (scanned, faxed, photocopied, or similarly reproduced) original signatures.
+For forms that require an original “wet” signature, USCIS is accept electronically reproduced original signatures for the duration of the National Emergency.

-US BANKRUPTCY COURT IN PHOENIX: In order to protect public health through the aim or reducing the size of public gatherings, as well as balancing the fair administration of justice, all trials and hearings which require the presentation of evidence that are currently scheduled between March 18, 2020 and April 10, 2020, have been vacated and will be resent by the Judge.
+US BANKRUPTCY COURT IN PHOENIX: In order to protect public health through the aim or reducing the size of public gatherings, as well as balancing the fair administration of justice, all trials and hearings which require the presentation of evidence have been vacated and will be resent by the Judge.
 All other hearings are being conducted telephonically with no live appearances permitted in the courtrooms.
-All 341 hearings for all Chapters (including continued hearings) scheduled through April 10th are being continued.
+All 341 hearings for all Chapters (including continued hearings) are being conducted virtually.
 Please watch the docket and contact the Trustees for the new date.
-If the Court does not open by April 10th, the Trustees are discussing other options to hold hearings and address discharge dates.

 Our thoughts go out to everyone that is impacted by the coronavirus pandemic.